Dubuque fraud fighters event shines spotlight on scams, shares tips to avoid them

 “What we often find is that, when people learn they are the victims of fraud, they don’t want to say something,” he said.
 “They don’t want to admit to their son or daughter that they lost money because they don’t want their kids to take away their phone or take control over their finances.”

 Sonya Sellmeyer, a consumer advocacy officer with the Iowa Insurance Division, explained that the elderly often are targeted in scams.
-Those who are widowed or divorced are even more likely to find themselves in the crosshairs of such schemes.
+Those who are widowed or divorced are even more likely to find themselves in the crosshairs.

-Sellmeyer explained that scammers will attempt to contact their victims in a variety of ways.
-This includes by telephone, via traditional mail and by simply knocking on one’s door.
+Sellmeyer explained that scammers attempt to contact their victims in a variety of ways.
+This includes by telephone, via traditional mail and by simply knocking on the door.

 More recently, criminals have used email and social media to establish contacts with the people they hope to defraud.
 Officials even described an incident where a fraudster initially contacted a victim while playing the online game “Words With Friends.”